RogerBambinetti/captei/README.md

 npm install
 ```

+2. Be sure to set ur enverioment variables correctly at .env (check .env.example)

-1. Now, make sure to run the docker containers using docker compose:
+3. Now, make sure to run the docker containers using docker compose:

 ```bash
 docker compose up -d
 ```

-2. Next, we need to run knex migrations in order to create tables and populate the database:
+4. Next, we need to run knex migrations in order to create tables and populate the database:

 ```bash
 npx knex migrate:latest
 ```

-3. Finally, run the nodeJS project with:
+5. Finally, run the nodeJS project with:

 ```bash
 npm start